The Round House (novel): Plot summary

 The novel opens with Joe Coutts and his father, Judge Bazil Coutts, pulling out saplings from their house's garden and foundation.
 They realize Joe's mother and Bazil's wife, Geraldine Coutts, has not come home from an errand.
 The two go looking for her and see her speeding home.
 Geraldine arrives home smelling like gasoline and vomit and she is clearly in shock.
 Joe and Bazil take her to the hospital where Joe realizes his mother was raped.
 Police from multiple jurisdictions record statements from Geraldine and Bazil, and Joe is taken home by his aunt, Clemence.

 A week later, Geraldine stays in bed, afraid to go outside.
 Joe, Bazil, and Clemence bring food for her.
 Geraldine refuses to tell any details about her rape or rapist, which causes her family stress.
 The following week, Joe and Bazil search through past case files in an effort to find a potential suspect.
 One case pertains to the adoption of a woman, Linda Lark, which Joe marks as potentially relevant to his mother's attack.

 Joe and his friends take it upon themselves to investigate Geraldine's rape, which leads them to the round house where the incident took place.
 They find a gas canister and a pack of Hamm's beer, which they drink even though they realize the beer is potential evidence.
 The group theorizes that the rapist is Father Travis, a Catholic priest.
-Though, their initial assumptions about Father Travis turn out to be wrong.
+However, their initial assumptions about Father Travis turn out to be wrong.

 Later, Bazil takes Joe to talk to Linda Lark, and Linda speaks about her physical deformities and how she was abandoned by her birth parents because of them.
 Linda describes her twin brother, Linden Lark.
 Bazil marks Linden as a potential suspect.
 Meanwhile, Joe finds a doll containing a large sum of money near the lake, and entrusts the money to his Uncle Whitey's girlfriend Sonja, which she spends on herself despite having advised Joe to save it for his own education.